 In this Article:

-The HK 416
+The HK 416 Pistol

-This gun looks like the front half of an AR-15, as you can see from the photos.
-I am not usually too kicked in the head about such pistols, as I have a tough time getting them lined up properly when I shoot them.
+This gun looks like the front half of an AR-15, as seen in the photos.
+I am not usually too kicked about such pistols, as I have a tough time getting them lined up properly when I shoot them.
 This gun was different.
-Part of the difference had to do with the weight – being a .22 LR, it doesn’t weigh much at all.
+Part of the difference had to do with the weight.
+Being a .22 LR, it doesn’t weigh much at all.

-Here’s a quick look at some specs…
+Here’s a quick look at the HK 416 pistol’s specs.

 |Barrel Length:||8.5 in.|